bankotij/assignment-for-fomo-factory/README.md

 - `pages/api/initPriceFetch.ts`: API route for initializing and managing the price fetch intervals.
 - `pages/index.module.css`: CSS module for styling the components.

-### Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-### License

-This project is licensed under the MIT License.